zheng0xd/JATIC-internal-docs/docs/dev-process/roles.md

 # Team Roles & Responsibilities

-The program defines a common framework for roles and responsibilities in each development team, closely following the scrum methodology.
+Our program uses a common framework for roles and responsibilities in each development team, closely following the scrum methodology.

 This document outlines these roles and their responsibilities, including the areas where they have been tailored to the program's specific context.
-Each team is reqiured to implement these roles, particularly a scrum master and a product owner.
+Each team must implement these roles, particularly a team scrum master and product owner.

 All of the blocks below are quotes from [Atlassian's Scrum Roles](https://www.atlassian.com/agile/scrum/roles).

 ## Development team

+Each development team is a cross-functional group of individuals, typically 5 - 10, with all of the skills necessary to deliver working software to our customers.

 !!! quote